Chaos and localized phases in a two-body linear kicked rotor system: Momentum-coupled linear kicked rotor

-Understanding the quantum dynamics of interacting systems, whose classical limits possess integrable to chaotic transitions, has gained a lot of interest over the years.
+The quantum dynamics of interacting systems, whose classical limits possess integrable to chaotic transitions, continues to attract attention.
 However, most of the studies deal with individual subsystems that are chaotic, but in the case of $m$-LKR, there is no classical chaos in the subsystems in the absence of interactions.
-In fact, as discussed in Sec. \ref {sec:Class_LKR}, the entire system becomes chaotic only if the rotors interact through their momenta.
-The Floquet operator for $m$-LKR in Eq.(\ref{eqn:Ham_2} can be written down as
+In fact, as discussed in Sec. \ref{sec:Class_LKR}, the entire system becomes chaotic only if the rotors interact through their momenta.
+The Floquet operator for $m$-LKR in Eq. \ref{eqn:Ham_2} can be written down as